lsyurea/lsyurea/README.md

 from NUS Computer Science

 I'm a passionate individual with a curiosity for knowledge and a love for learning.
-I have a diverse range of interests, including technology, arts, literature, and science.
 As an inquisitive person, I enjoy exploring new ideas, solving problems, and engaging in meaningful conversations.

-Written by ChadGPT ;)
+What I have learnt:
+React, Angular, Vite, Supabase, Hibernate, Java, Javascript, Typescript, CSS, HTML, Python, PostgreSQL

+Libraries I have explored:
+Pandas, Bootstrap

+Libraries/ Framework I'm currently learning/working on:
+Three js
 <!--
 **lsyurea/lsyurea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.